 Keep in mind—and this comes from someone with severe money anxiety!—there’s a fine line between having a grip on your accounts and becoming obsessed with every penny.
 I’m the biggest cheerleader for financial literacy, but when the markets crashed this spring I deleted the shortcut to my financial advisor’s site from my browser and chose blissful ignorance over stress from something I couldn’t do anything about.
 Understand what you can and cannot control and focus your attention on what you can, such as squirreling away for an emergency fund or not buying that impractical jumpsuit.

-Do you really think you’ll remember that funny thing your toddler said this morning by dinnertime, much less a couple decades from now?
+Do you really think you’ll remember that funny thing your toddler said this morning by dinnertime, much less a couple of decades from now?
 And why are we trusting our brains, which have been through enough lately, to remember exactly what we need at the grocery store to make that Alison Roman recipe?

 Whenever that little flag in your head—the “I gotta remember that” one—starts waving, immediately write it down.
 That could mean quotes, present ideas for the hard-to-buy-for ones in your life, restaurants you want to visit on your next date night, or anything else you’re likely to forget.
-Make lists, lists and more lists, either with good old fashioned pen and paper or in the Notes app on your phone.
+Make lists, lists, and more lists, either with good old-fashioned pen and paper or in the Notes app on your phone.